Testing conditional independence under isotonicity: Power analysis

 Note that the left-hand side is equal to

 where ${\rm H}$ denotes the Hellinger distance between distributions, and $t+P_\zeta$ denotes the distribution of $t+\zeta$ when $\zeta\sim P_\zeta$ (i.e., a translation of the original distribution $P_\zeta$).
-In other words, we are assuming that the map $t\mapsto t+P_\zeta$ is Lipschitz with respect to the Hellinger distance.
+In other words, we are assuming that the map $t\mapsto t+P_\zeta$ is $L_\zeta$-Lipschitz with respect to the Hellinger distance.
 For example, if $P_\zeta = \normal(0,1)$ is the standard Gaussian, then ${\rm H}^2(P_\zeta, t+P_\zeta) = 2\bigl(1-e^{-t^2/8}\bigr)\leq t^2/4$ \citep{pardo2018statistical}, and so the assumption~\eqref{eqn:assume_hellinger} holds with $L_\zeta = 1/2$.

-We now state a result establishing a bound on power for any test, as a function of the isotonic SNR. \begin{corollary} Suppose $(\bX,\bY,\bZ)$ satisfy~\eqref{model:general alternative} for some noise distribution $P_\zeta$ satisfying the condition~\eqref{eqn:assume_hellinger}.
+We now state a result establishing a bound on power for any test, as a function of the isotonic SNR. \begin{theorem} Suppose $(\bX,\bY,\bZ)$ satisfy~\eqref{model:general alternative} for some noise distribution $P_\zeta$ satisfying the condition~\eqref{eqn:assume_hellinger}.
 Then

 and consequently, for any test $\phi$ that controls Type~I error at level $\alpha$,